bassagan/etl-testing-fwk/tests/reports/README.md

 # Exercise 3: Integrating Allure Reports

 In this exercise, you'll learn how to integrate Allure reports into your pytest-based test automation framework.
 Allure provides rich and detailed test reports that can help you better understand and analyze your test results.
+For more information about Allure, you can refer to the [official Allure documentation](https://docs.qameta.io/allure/).

 ## Objectives:
 * Install Allure and its pytest plugin